Tekraj15/Deploy-Models-with-Tf-Serving-Flask/README.md

  We will add a base template which extends a Bootstrap base template

 TensorFlow Serving
+ -We will create a docker instance with TensorFlow Serving image.
+ We will deploy and serve our binary classifier model in the docker instance

 Getting Predictions
+ -We will write a module which sends post request to the model server with input image tensor.
+  The module will also post process the predictions obtained from the model server.

 Connecting to Model Server

 Displaying the Results